Multimedia Tablets and Kiosks

 Incentive for Positive Behavior

-Based on the results seen by other states such as Indiana and Ohio, as well as the Department’s results from implementation of MP3/MP4 players, services that occupy an inmate’s time are a powerful incentive for positive behavior and reduce idleness which often results in disciplinary problems.
+Based on the results seen by other states such as Indiana and Ohio, as well as the Department’s results from implementation of MP3/MP4 digital music players, services that occupy an inmate’s time are a powerful incentive for positive behavior and reduce idleness which often results in disciplinary problems.